Disabled students' allowances

 Further information about Disabled Students’ Allowances is available at www.gov.uk/disabled-students-allowances-dsas, or for student-nurses enrolling before 2017/18 at https://www.nhsbsa.nhs.uk/nhs-bursary-students.

-If you would like further information or advice, please contact the Disability Service.
+If you would like further information or advice, please contact the Inclusion, Diversity and Disability team.

 Some students are not eligible for DSA funding, for example, non-UK students, students on a one-year Foundation Art programmes, students on a short-course.
-Students may contact the Disability Service to discuss further support.
+Students may contact the Inclusion, Diversity and Disability team to discuss further support.